 It will take some time for the dust to settle.
 The reasons for the riots will no doubt be examined even further and the blame cast in various directions.
 MoJ data suggests that those taking part in the riots were not just those with past criminal records and it seems that the disturbances were at least as much about dishonesty as about violence.
 The courts have been doing what they can to clear the huge backlog of riot related cases in the context of overstretched resources.
 Although described by the media as ‘frenzied’ sentencing, it remains to be seen how many appeals against sentence are brought and whether in fact these are successful.
 Were the sentences imposed too tough or are they a necessary deterrent?
 One hopes that forewarned is forearmed and that more formal guidelines will be now set down for courts at all levels to deal with any future disturbances should they take place on a similar scale.

-Senior Lecturer, Bloomsbury
+By Sonia Kalsi, Senior Lecturer, Bloomsbury

 Ministry of Justice Criminal Justice & Sentencing statistics